cterveen/rzvdaventria/help/blokken.md

   - Window width settings: 600 pixels
   - Selecteer een type: Convert the menu to an accordion menu.
   - Accordion menu title: &#x2261;
-  - Accordion button type: Use parent menu items as buttons
+  - Accordion button type: Use parent menu items as buttons, add cloned parent links to sub-menus as well.
+(Standaard)
+- Supersubs
+  - Enable Supersubs for this menu: Nee

 ## Hub